calendar tag arrow download print

 Government R&D budgets by ministry, in millions of euros and as percentage of GDP

-The table shows that the Ministry of Education, Culture and Science and the Ministry of Economic Affairs and Climate Policy are by far the two largest financiers of R&D, together responsible for 84 percent of the expenditure in 2022.
-From 2021, resources from the National Growth Fund are also part of the R&D funding.
+The table shows that the Ministry of Education, Culture and Science and the Ministry of Economic Affairs and Climate Policy are by far the two largest financiers of R&D, together responsible for 84 percent of the expenditure in 2023.
+From 2021, resources from the National Growth Fund (included in the budgets of the ministries: 56 billion euros in 2022 and 618 billion euros in 2023) are also part of the R&D funding.
 These ensure that R&D expenditure increases.
-Within the expenditure of the Ministry of Education, Culture and Science, the university's first funding stream accounts for the largest part.
-The expenditures also rise sharply from 2023 onwards.
+After 2024, the R&D expenditure decreases in both absolute and relative sense.
+The savings that are anounced by the government in the Voorjaarsnota and Hoofdlijnenakkoord will even further decrease the R&D expenditure.

 2. Innovation and innovation-related expenditure